jdjakub/papers/convivial-2020/acm-style/manuscript-acm.md

 a) Wanting to create a piece of software (for whatever reason)
 b) Having in mind a natural way to represent it as it's being built.

 What follows in this paper is an account of how I went about building Id, atop a preliminary "box" substrate.
-Section~\ref{the-system} gives an overview of Id.
-Section~\ref{typical-requirements-of-common-software-and-the-work-we-must-do-to-meet-them} discusses the work involved in obtaining said domain-appropriate substrate, and Section~\ref{patterns-and-polyfilling} continues with an interpretation of the labour costs of doing this.
-In Section~\ref{the-system-as-a-part-of-the-solution}, we return to the Id system and its role in supporting flexible software.
-Section~\ref{conclusions-and-future-work} addresses the question in the title, and concludes with next steps for the project.
+Section~\ref{the-id-system} gives an overview of Id.
+Section~\ref{typical-requirements-of-common-software} discusses the work involved in obtaining said domain-appropriate substrate, and Section~\ref{patterns-and-polyfilling} continues with an interpretation of the labour costs of doing this.
+In Section~\ref{the-id-system-as-a-part-of-the-solution}, we return to the Id system and its role in supporting flexible software.
+Section~\ref{conclusions-and-future-work} addresses the question in the title^[The original title of this paper was "What does it take to create with domain-appropriate tools?", but it had to be changed for technical reasons.], and concludes with next steps for the project.

 # The Id system

 When I first read the paper "Open, Reusable Object Models" \cite{OROM}, I was hooked on its idea of a small but expressive starting system that could be self-improved into anything.
-It describes a late-bound^[Fewer commitments; more things determined by runtime conditions], Smalltalk-style^[OOP with more emphasis on object instances and messaging, as in a distributed system; less emphasis on class hierarchies implementing traditional data structures] objects and messaging environment that the authors call "Id".
+It describes a late-bound,^[Fewer commitments; more things determined by runtime conditions.]
+Smalltalk-style^[OOP with more emphasis on object instances and messaging, as in a distributed system; less emphasis on class hierarchies implementing traditional data structures.] objects and messaging environment that the authors call "Id".

 An \OROM{} *object* is a block of state which can change as a result of messages received by it.
 Messaging (analogous to *method invocation* in mainstream OOP) works as follows:

 * A message is sent by first *bind*-ing its name to its *implementation*: specific code, which is then run in the context of the receiver $R$.
 * This "bind" step is accomplished by sending a further message; this time, to the receiver's *vtable* $V(R)$.
 A vtable is another object that maps "message name" to "implementation code"---it's analogous to a "class" in mainstream OOP.
 * This initial "bind" message triggers a similar "bind" to *its* vtable $V(V(R))$, and so on: recursing up the vtable-chain, and terminating at a base case.
-* The higher levels of the vtable-chain mean that different kinds of vtables can be supported^[As well as different kinds of "kinds of vtables", and so on.], each implementing the "bind" operation in its own way.
+* The higher levels of the vtable-chain mean that different kinds of vtables can be supported,^[As well as different kinds of "kinds of vtables", and so on.] each implementing the "bind" operation in its own way.

+\vspace{-0.1em}
+\joel{ ^ Without this command, LaTeX absent-mindedly inserts a giant vertical gap at this point.
+       This gives it a prod, focusing its attention and making it realise its mistake.
+       (As usual, LaTeX defies comprehension in non-anthromorphic terms.) }

 Inkeeping with its aims of minimality and self-describability, Id as a whole is "bootstrapped" into existence by its initialisation code.
 Each step of this code makes use of any parts of the system set up by the previous steps.

 The paper itself consists of mostly prose, several code listings, and full C sources for a sample implementation at the end.
 It also provides several diagrams.
 But to understand it, I repeatedly found myself drawing *extra* diagrams.

 For example, the first acts of the running system boil down to initialising the three or so objects.
 This consists of allocating memory, interpreting it as a C struct and then filling in fields in a mundane manner.
 I had great difficulty following the specifics in my head, but when I drew tables in the style of their diagrams I readily saw what what going on.
-I personally would have preferred these to have been in the paper in the first place, but I am not necessarily representative of those who read it^[Besides that, the \OSFA{} approach is perhaps unavoidable for static print media.].
+I personally would have preferred these to have been in the paper in the first place, but I am not necessarily representative of those who read it.^[Besides that, the \OSFA{} approach is perhaps unavoidable for static print media.]
 \joel{Other areas like messaging semantics could still be quite confusing.
 After all, should we expect to be able to predict the entire future evolution of a dynamical system from a static description of its initial state, such as source code?
 Is this not why debuggers exist?}

 At any rate, in order to solidify my understanding, there was no better way than to run the thing and explore it.
 And yet, having already "de-compiled" English text and C source code into object diagrams, it is a shame to have to compile it all back to struct member assignments.
-Worse, the reference system does not even have text I/O when it is run, let alone some sort of GUI^[That is, the (un)intended user interface for Id ends up being a C debugger!].
+Worse, the reference system does not even have text I/O when it is run, let alone some sort of GUI.^[That is, the (un)intended user interface for Id ends up being a C debugger!]
 Faced with the necessity of adding *some* UI, it seemed a waste of effort to end up with a system that must be continually polled for its current state at a terminal prompt.

 If I naturally think of this system as 2D tables, why can't that be how the running system looks?
 I do not have to keep polling my eyes for what state my diagrams are in.
 But further than that---why can't the system be *built* out of tables in the first place?
 Shouldn't this be the main takeaway from the amount of time we spend prototyping, explaining and designing software as diagrams on paper?
 Why must the "natural representation" be restricted to the finished product?